schadis/DMWC-Warrior/README.md

 * install details addon for rage calc of incoming dmg
 * There is a DMWC fork in my repo pls use it until merge to main git

-## This is a Experimental/Test Version feedback in Discord is welcome

 ## Supported Trinkets and Consums

 * DiamondFlask